 Could be or has been in an adult sexual relationship.
 However, a “trigger” threatens their masculinity; this could be negative comments from their partner.
-“They know that as adults, they are adult, they are more intelligent, and children will not reject them,” says Bezuidenhout.
-Relationships with children are a way of regaining control in their lives.
+“They know that as adults, they are adults, they are more intelligent, and children will not reject them,” says Bezuidenhout.
+Relationships with children are a way of regaining control of their lives.
 They may feel guilty and have a better chance of rehabilitation.

 The Exploitative paedophile

 They may engage in activities like making or viewing pornography and have little regard for the child’s physical or emotional well-being.
 They actively seek sexual conduct with children and see the child as a sexual object.
 Extremely difficult to rehabilitate.